svmiller/svmiller.github.io/_posts/2024-12-04-just-use-logistic-regression-already.md

 ## Specifying the Model and Intepreting its Immediate Output {#model}

 The simple generalized linear model with the logit link is a simple function in R, especially if you're accustomed to the `lm()` function.
 Instead of `lm()`, it's `glm()`.
 There's an optional `family = binomial(link = 'logit')` argument you'll need to specify in the function to return what you want.
-If you're confused

 ``` r